Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Combination Test under MRV Copula

 This result also extends to the power comparison under alternatives where the tail heaviness of the transformed statistics matches that under the null, i.e., $\beta = 1$ in \Cref{asmp:p-alternative}, as is the case for the Type-A alternatives in \Cref{exmp:alternative_types} (\Cref{prop:alternative-a} for the proof).

 \begin{restatable}{cor}{PowerGainDependence} Assume the assumptions as in \Cref{thm:bonferroni-more-conservative} and further $\beta=1$ in \Cref{asmp:p-alternative}.
 Let $C^*$ denote the limiting copula of $(1 - P_1, \dots, 1 - P_n)$.
-Then asymptotic type-I error ratio between the weighted combination test with $\gamma=1$ and the weighted Bonferroni test
+Then the asymptotic power ratio between the weighted combination test with $\gamma=1$ and the weighted Bonferroni test

 is non-decreasing in $C^*$ under the pointwise order.
 That is, if $C_1^*\preceq_{\mathrm{pw}}C_2^*$, then $\tilde r(C_1^*)\le \tilde r(C_2^*)$. \end{restatable}